srl-ethz/hydra-documentation/docs/source/bom/overview.rst

 |                        | 300mm x 610mm       |
 +------------------------+---------------------+

 The Hydra MK1 uses three Duet3D boards (listed below) and a Raspberry Pi 3B.
-The Rapsberry Pi additionally requires a 5V powersource and optionally an ethernet cable to connect to your PC.
+The Raspberry Pi additionally requires a 5V power source and optionally an ethernet cable to connect to your PC.
 The sourcing of these parts will depend on the availability in your country.
 The Mainboard was selected when ordering the RatRig.
 The Expansion board can also be ordered from the RatRig webshop.

 =========================== =========
 Item                         Amount